abcdesktopio/ntlm_auth/README.md

 `ntlm_auth` is used by firefox to get credentials

-This patch uses a ramdom key NTLM_KEY and a hard coded key You must change the hard coded key value then you build ntlm_auth.c The password is encrypted with RC4 128 bits key (GNUTLS_CIPHER_ARCFOUR_128) Each ntlm_auth call create a different key value NTLM_KEY The NTLM_KEY is encrypted with the hard coded key
+This patch uses a ramdom key NTLM_KEY and a hard coded key.
+You must change the hard coded key value then you build ntlm_auth.c The password is encrypted with RC4 128 bits key (GNUTLS_CIPHER_ARCFOUR_128) Each ntlm_auth call create a different key value NTLM_KEY.
+The NTLM_KEY is encrypted with the hard coded key

 Make the ntlm_auth chmod to 111.

 > Remember that this is only a patch to make it works